oscarlira090/stripe-checkout-laravel-app/README.md

-# STRIPE Laravel y Vue
+# STRIPE checkout integration with Laravel and Vue

-Aplicación de PHP con Laravel y Vue donde se integra el checkout de STRIPE
+This app shows a small example of using STRIPE checkout in a Laravel app

-El proyecto usa:
+The project uses:

 - Laravel
 - Vue.js